 - Joint Return.
 If your child files a joint return with his or her spouse, he or she is not an eligible dependent – with one exception.
 The exception is if your child and his or her spouse file a joint return for the explicit purpose of having withheld taxes returned.
 For instance, if they only made $1,000 for the year from part time jobs, and those jobs withheld taxes, they could file for the purpose of having those taxes returned and still be eligible dependents on your tax return.

 Claiming Other Relatives or Roommates as Dependents

 Other than children, who can you take as a dependent?

 The requirements for this are somewhat stricter.
-Generally, you will be able to take someone as a dependent if they didn’t earn more than $3,650 all year and you provided more than 50% of their support.
-Relatives whom you are supporting do not have to have lived with you (e.g if you are paying for your grandmother to live in her own apartment.)
+Generally, you can take someone as a dependent if they didn’t earn more than $3,900 all year and you provided more than 50% of their support.
+Relatives whom you are supporting do not have live with you (e.g if you are paying for your grandmother to live in her own apartment.)

-However, and this is important, you can also claim a person who is unrelated to you as a dependent if they lived with you for the entire year and earned less than $3,650, and you provided more than half of his or her support.
+However, you can also claim a person who is unrelated to you as a dependent if that person lived with you for the entire year, earned less than $3,900, and you provided more than half of his or her support.